)

 Repair costs, medical expenses, weather trends, and other factors can all vary depending on where you live.
 Plus, every state has different rates of accidents, theft, vandalism, litigation, and insurance fraud.

-As a result, the average monthly premium to insure the Toyota Tacoma can change based on your location.
+As a result, the average monthly premium to insure a Toyota Tacoma can change based on your location.
 To give you an idea, the table below lists the average rates by state for Tacoma drivers, according to Compare.com data.

-Average Tacoma Rates
+Average Tacoma Rates by State

 State | Average Monthly Premium |